centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 > It is imperative that you complete the instructions, especially operations 4 and 5.

-Once these operations have been carried out, you can delete this message by deleting the /etc/profile.d/centreon.sh file.
+Once those operations have been carried out, you can delete this message by deleting the /etc/profile.d/centreon.sh file.

 #### Default credentials